Sentinel

 3. AI calls sentinel_start_error_tracking(), then navigates and performs the flow.

-5. AI reports findings with file/line references and suggested fixes.
+6. AI reports findings with file/line references and suggested fixes.

-Log a bug with screenshot
+Log a bug with full context

 “The submit button on the contact form is misaligned — log it.”